pilgrimstack/workshop-301/0.dev/readme.md

       ```
   * **DHCP request on eth1**
     * This should be the first command in the "runcmd" section.
+    * This is required because the cloud images only request the eth0 interface by default
       ```
        - dhclient eth1
       ```